 If a product is not in our registration database, you can register it yourself if you have the manufacturer’s consent.
 Find out how to register a product.

 When you are supplying or displaying registered products, water efficiency labelling must be visible, readable and have a clear and obvious connection to the registered product.

 - display cards

 - electronic displays

 - product packaging

 - product specifications.

-When labelling products using the water rating label or text advice, you must include its star rating, consumption information, model name and/or registration number.
+Labelling products with WELS information includes its star rating and water consumption information.
 These details are determined through specific product testing and enable consumers to make informed purchasing decisions.

-Check the requirements for labelling, displaying and advertising regulated products.
+Check the requirements for labelling, displaying, advertising and packaging of regulated products.

 Builders, developers and real estate agents also need to meet these requirements when they are including products in display homes and building developments.